knownasmobin/SingBox-checker/README.md

 For more details on how to contribute, read the [contributor's guide](https://xray-checker.kutovoy.dev/contributing/development-guide).

 <p align="center">
-Thanks to the all contributors who have helped improve Xray Checker:
+Thanks to the all contributors who have helped improve Singbox Checker:
 </p>
 <p align="center">
 <a href="https://github.com/kutovoys/xray-checker/graphs/contributors">